-This bill establishes a pilot program for highly automated work zone vehicles in Illinois, exempting them from certain traffic regulations.
+This bill establishes a pilot program for highly automated work zone vehicles in Illinois, defining their operation and oversight.

 What do these statuses mean? ▼